 Place HomePod on a solid surface, anywhere in the room.
-If you place HomePod against a wall or corner, make sure that it’s 6 - 12 inches away from the wall or corner, with at least 6 inches of space around it.
-HomePod senses where you place it in the room.
-Then it automatically analyzes the acoustics in the room, steering music in the optimal direction.
+Make sure that it's 6 - 12 inches away from any wall or corner with at least 6 inches of space around it.
+HomePod senses where its placed, then automatically analyzes the acoustics in the room, steering music in the optimal direction.

 To set up HomePod: